grafmorkov/vent/README.md

 # Vent
-Vent is a fast, simple dependency installer.
+Vent is a fast, simple dependency installer for repositories.

+# Why Vent?

+Vent is not a full development environment manager.

+Tools like Nix, devenv and mise solve bigger problems:
+- Nix/devenv create reproducible environments;
+- mise manages language versions and tools.

+Vent is just a simple way to describe and install project dependencies.
 ---

 # Requirements